 The respected Victorian Herbalist and Botanist Duncan Napier established Napiers in 1860 at Bristo Place in Edinburgh, and our shop and clinic are still on the original site.
 Today, there are Napiers Clinic branches in Edinburgh and Glasgow.
 We work hard to continue the tradition of high quality herbal products and professional treatments in our clinics.
 We are dedicated to improving public access to natural medicine and encourage all our staff to undertake professional training in herbal medicine and other complementary therapies.

-All Medical Herbalists at Napiers the Herbalists have completed a recognised four or five year training course and are members of the National Institute of Medical Herbalists (NIMH) or College of Practitioners of Phytotherapy (CPP).
+All Medical Herbalists at Napiers Clinics have completed a recognised four or five year training course and are members of the National Institute of Medical Herbalists (NIMH) or College of Practitioners of Phytotherapy (CPP).

 Consultations with our Medical Herbalists are available Monday to Saturday by appointment.